-Pleasant Run Middle School (PRMS) students participating in the Title I, Part A program, and their families agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved academic achievement.
-The school and parents will build and develop a partnership that will help children achieve the state's high standards for success.
+Pleasant Run Elementary students participating in the Title I, Part A program, and their families agree that this compact outlines how the parents, the entire school staff and the students will share the responsibility for improved academic achievement, as well as describes Insert how the school and parents will build and develop a partnership that will help children achieve the state's high standards.

-The parents, students, and staff of PRMS partnered together to develop this School-Parent Compact for achievement.
-Teachers suggested home learning strategies, parents added input about the support they needed, and students told us what would help them learn.
-Parents will be encouraged to attend the annual revision meeting each year and complete surveys that are used as a tool to collect parent feedback regarding current school programs and policies.
+The parents, students and staff of Pleasant Run Elementary partnered together to develop this School-Parent Compact for achievement.
+Teachers suggested home learning strategies, parents added input about the support they needed and students told us what would help them learn.
+Parents will be encouraged to attend annual revision meetings in the spring of each year and complete surveys that are used as a tool to collect parent feedback regarding current school programs and policies.